Congratulations on finishing your book. Here

 upload to Amazon's Kindle Direct, for example, or Barnes and Noble's NOOK Press, you must also upload your

-book to the other distributor—they will not cross-publish or distribute.
+book to the other distributors—they will not cross-publish or distribute.
 You will also need to decide to make your book RETURNABLE or not—that means a bookstore might order 100 copies and three months later "return" 75 of them, which you will be responsible for covering the cost.
 You may have the option of "destroy" or send to you and you will usually have to cover the cost.
 Keep in mind these copies might not be in pristine condition.
 Most brick and mortar sellers don't like to order non-returnable books.
+Connect with your local bookseller to make a deal on your own.

 POD printers do not edit, expect a cover